-With End of Financial Year fast approaching it is always a good time to review whether you are doing all you can to be tax-compliant but also whether there are opportunities for you to increase your overall investment return from your property portfolio.
+With the End of Financial Year (EOFY) fast approaching it is always a good time to review whether you are doing all you can to be tax-compliant but also whether there are any opportunities to increase investment property returns.
 Here are some things to think about:

 End of Financial Year Tips for Landlords

-– Have you been saving each statement and copies of invoices from your Property Manager in a sensible place ready to go for your Accountant?
+Have you been saving each statement and copies of invoices from your property manager?

-– Does your Property Manager issue an End of Financial Year Statement (this is not a compulsory statement and is only a summary of all other statements issued throughout the financial year).
-If they do, save it straight away so you have it ready at hand when you need it.
+While this is not a compulsory statement and is only a summary of all other statements issued throughout the financial year, it’s good to save it straight away so you have it ready at hand when you need it.